TimLikesTacos/CPUtemp_Approximation_Interpolation_Public/README.md

-This is an application developed for a school project.
+This is an application developed for a school project written in Rust.
 Since this project may be used for future use, the source code has been removed from this repository.
 If you are not a student performing a similar project and want to see the source code, message me and I can provide.

 # CPU Temperature Interpolation and Approximation